 The ARD Foundation is a proud supporter of MD Anderson, one of the largest cancer centers in the world.
-The Institute has been working to eliminate cancer for over seven decades and is ranked one of the top two cancer care hospitals every year since U. S. News & World Report began its annual “America’s Best Hospital” survey in 1990.
+They have been working to eliminate cancer for over seven decades and ranked as one of the top two cancer care hospitals every year since U. S. News & World Report began its annual “America’s Best Hospital” survey in 1990.

-In 2017, when ARD was officially launched at a charity event in New York, MD Anderson Cancer Center received a sizeable donation which was used to acquire a state-of-the-art gene sequencing machine, operated by the renowned Brazilian physician Karina Eterovic.
+In 2017, during ARD’s official launch at a charity event in New York, MD Anderson Cancer Center received a sizable donation which was used to acquire a state-of-the-art gene sequencing machine, operated by the renowned Brazilian physician Karina Eterovic.

-Now, MD Anderson has announced that they are offering several education and training programs for the many disciplines in cancer treatment and research for students from all over the world.
-The requirements vary by discipline, program, and by the stage in the student’s career.
-The link here will take you to our webpage for Residency and Fellowship Programs for medical students.
+Now, MD Anderson announced they’ll be offering several education and training programs in many cancer treatment and research disciplines for students from all over the world.
+The requirements vary depending on the program and the stage in the student’s career.
+The link here will take you to the Residency and Fellowship Programs for medical students’ webpage.
 For non-physician researchers, we encourage applicants to visit this page or to find a faculty member willing to serve as a mentor by exploring the institutional website to find departments/programs in the applicant’s area of interest.

 As for clinical trials, you visit the following link: https://www.mdanderson.org/patients-family/diagnosis-treatment/clinical-trials.html

 This webpage allows you to search available clinical trials by cancer type or treatment.